cran-task-views/Spatial/Spatial.md

     offered by European Space Agency or VITO Remote Sensing) <https://openeo.org/>.
     It enables to define and execute workflows remotely on cloud infrastructures without having to download large amounts of data locally.
--   The `r pkg("Rstoolbox")` is a remote sensing toolbox covering many aspects including data import, pre-processing, data analysis, image classification and graphical display.
--   The `r pkg("CDSE")` provides the interface to the 'Copernicus Data Space Ecosystem' API <https://dataspace.copernicus.eu/analyse/apis/sentinel-hub>, mainly for searching the catalogue of available data from Copernicus Sentinel missions and obtaining the images for just the area of interest based on selected spectral bands.
--   The `r pkg("rsat")` is designed for automatically downloading, pre-processing, and managing time series of satellite imagery from multiple platforms (i.e., Landsat, Sentinel and MODIS).

 Handling spatial data
 ---------------------